DOI10.47051/YYHK4884

 Spanish common names: Hojarito pinchudo, salamanquesa de Tandapi.

 Recognition: ♂♂ 8.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=4.2 cm. ♀♀ 9.0 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=4.4 cm..1 Dwarf geckos differ from other lizards based on their small size, lack of moveable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.2,3 The Spiny Dwarf-Gecko (Lepidoblepharis conolepis) is the only member of its genus occurring in the cloud forests of northwestern Ecuador.4 It has a brownish dorsum with (usually) a light-cream arc connecting both eyes on top of the head.4 This species is one of two Ecuadorian Lepidoblepharis having sub-equal (mostly homogenous) conical dorsal scales.1,5 The other is L. grandis, a species that occurs below the known elevation range of L. conolepis, in the Chocó rainforest.
+Snout–vent length=4.4 cm..1 Dwarf geckos differ from other lizards based on their small size, lack of movable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.2,3 The Spiny Dwarf-Gecko (Lepidoblepharis conolepis) is the only member of its genus occurring in the cloud forests of northwestern Ecuador.4 It has a brownish dorsum with (usually) a light-cream arc connecting both eyes on top of the head.4 This species is one of two Ecuadorian Lepidoblepharis having sub-equal (mostly homogeneous) conical dorsal scales.1,5 The other is L. grandis, a species that occurs below the known elevation range of L. conolepis, in the Chocó rainforest.
 Males of L. conolepis differ from females by being more brightly colored and by having a silver escutcheon, a characteristic concentration of holocrine secretory glands, on the belly.1

 Figure showing variation among individuals of Lepidoblepharis conolepis